Avoiding Scalability Collapse by Restricting Concurrency: Generic Concurrency Restriction

 The schematic view of a typical lock implementation versus the one enabled with GCR is depicted in Figure~\ref{fig:scheme}.
 Note that without GCR, it is up to the lock designer to manage the waiting policy for the lock.
 As discussed in Section~\ref{sec:background}, various policies exist, but for the sake of visualization, we assume a hybrid spin-then-park policy where some threads waiting for the lock may be spinning while others may be parked.
 When GCR is used, however, since the active set of threads is typically small (specifically, consisting of a lock holder and another thread waiting to get the lock next), we expect the handoff of the lock to be frequent enough to avoid the need to park the waiting thread (or a few threads).
 Thus, the handoff is expected to be fast.
 At the same time, most passive threads, except for one, will be parked, even if the lock itself is not designed to do that, freeing system resources from excessive usage. }

-When a thread invokes GCR's \code{Unlock} method, it checks whether it is time to signal the (passive) thread at the head of the queue to join the set of active threads (cf.~\linerangeref{unlock:2}{unlock:6}).
+When a thread invokes GCR's \code{Unlock} method, it checks whether it is time to signal the (passive) thread at the head of the queue to join the set of active threads.
 This is done to achieve a long-term fairness, preventing starvation of passive threads.
-To this end, GCR keeps a simple counter for the number of lock acquisitions (\code{numAcqs}), which is incremented with a simple store, as it is done under the lock.
+To this end, GCR keeps a simple counter for the number of lock acquisitions.
 (Other alternatives, such as timer-based approaches, are possible.)
-Following that, GCR atomically decrements the counter of active threads and calls the lock's \code{Unlock} method.
+Following that, GCR calls the lock's \code{Unlock} method.

-In the longer version of the paper, we describe a number of optimizations intended to reduce the overhead of GCR when the underlying lock is not saturated.
-For instance, we show how to avoid atomic operations on the counter of active threads by dynamically enabling and disabling GCR based on the actual contention on the lock.